 Here’s another classic, fun-to-drive Porsche 930 we exported from Japan to a happy customer overseas.
 Being a turbo model, it reminds the world of its powerfully boosted 3.3-liter engine via big flared rear fenders.
 Just looking at those sporty curves makes any car fanatic’s adrenaline rise.
 Behind the wheel, enjoy 0 to 60 acceleration in 4.9 seconds, a top speed of 162 mph and phenomenally effective braking that helps keep everything under control.
 Become the envy of your neighborhood and the center of attention in every parking lot.
 Make friends and influence people wherever you go by owning the last of the top-of-the-line classic 911 Turbos — the 1989 Porsche 930 Turbo.

 Before buying a used Porsche 911 or other used JDM foreign car, be sure to compare what you can get in your home country with what you can import from Japan.
 We’re confident the Japanese used car market will become your focus.

 Then consider the helpful service and unrivaled experience of Japan Car Direct.
 We’re a licensed dealer with membership in every major used car auction in Japan.
 We also acquire used vehicles at wholesale prices from specialty used car dealers throughout the land.
-Lean and well informed with over a dozen years of experience, we professionally handle your needs at a set service fee and customers can win for less than their max bid.
+Lean and well informed with over a dozen years of experience, we professionally handle all your needs at a set service fee and customers can win for less than their max bid.
 A scan of the winning bid is sent to customers for every win.
 The lower our customers can win for the happier we all are!

 Whether you seek an air-cooled used Porsche 911, used JDM German luxury car, or other used JDM foreign car with left or right hand drive, Japan Car Direct can help you satisfy your dreams while making a solid investment.
 Please contact us today and discover the possibilities.